kintsugi-programmer/kintsugi-stack-interview-sql-ds/README.md

 ```
 INTERMEDIATE PROBLEMS
-👉 You need to combine various concepts covered in the video to solve these

 1. Print details of shipments (sales) where amounts are > 2,000 and boxes are <100?
 2. How many shipments (sales) each of the sales persons had in the month of January 2022?
 3. Which product sells more boxes?
 Milk Bars or Eclairs?